-Let me say, first of all, that we all stand by nature under a law relation to God; all of you are under the law, independent of all you have done, whether it be good or bad; you were just as much a sinner the very day you were born into this world as you are now; and all the sins you have committed since your birth do not make you a sinner; they only merely prove that you are a sinner, just as the good works done by a believer do not make him a saint, but merely prove that he is a believer; so, whatever sins men may commit, do not make them sinners, but merely prove that they are sinners.
-The characteristics of the law stand thus: "You shall love the Lord your God with all your heart, and with all your mind, and with all your strength and your neighbor as yourself."

-Now, my hearers, let me say to you that when a natural man is put to this test, it will be found that there is nothing that he so much hates.
-It is of the law that it "works wrath."
-When the Lord convinces sinners, almost the first thing that sinner feels is this, "I am a sinner, but I will be so no longer; I will endeavor to make myself holy."
+- Let me say, first of all, that we all stand by nature under, a law relation to God; all of you are under the law, independent of all you have done, whether it be good or bad; you were just as much a sinner the very day you were born into this world as you are now; and all the sins you have committed since your birth do not make you a sinner; they only merely prove that you are a sinner, just as the good works done by a believer do not make him a saint, but merely prove that he is a believer ;--so, whatever sins men may commit, do not make them sinners, but merely 'prove that they are sinners.
+The characteristics of the law stand thus: "Thou shalt love the Lord thy God with all thy heart, and with all thy mind, and with all thy strength, and thy neighbour as thyself." additionation and an and Now, my hearers, let me say to you, that when a natural man is put to this test, it will be found that there is nothing that he so much hates.
+It is said of the law that it "worketh wrath."
+When the Lord convinces a sinner of sin, almost the first thing that sinner feels is this,--- "I am a sinner, but I will be so no longer; I will endeavour to make myself holy."
 He goes to work to make himself holy, but he finds that the law of God reaches his inmost thoughts.
 He says, "I say my prayers; I keep myself serious, sober, dutiful, and moral, and do everything I can, and yet I don't seem right now."
-No and you never will in that way, never; no more than the leopard can change his spots, or the Ethiopian his skin: The law of God has an almighty grasp on you, in the first Adam; and I will say to you, that unless you are brought to know and feel this you must be eternally lost; for the Lord Jesus Christ says of the work of the Holy Ghost, "He shall convince the world of sin;" and by the law is the knowledge of sin.
+No; and you never will in that way-never; no more than the leopard can change his spots, or the Ethiopian his skin.
+The law of God has an almighty grasp on you, in the first Adam; and I will say to you, that unless you are brought to know and feel this you must be eternally lost; for the Lord Jesus Christ says of the work of the Holy Ghost, "He shall convince the world of sin;" and by the law is the knowledge of sin.
 You may not at the first understand this, but you must be brought to feel that you deserve nothing in God's sight but wrath and condemnation, and that you cannot be saved, and God cannot be your God, in the sense spoken of in our text, unless that law relationship to God in which you stand by nature be dissolved.
+The law of God has a twofold aspect-the precep-